 The Company's Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to the occurrence of future events.
 The Company is authorized to issue 300,000,000 shares of Class A ordinary shares with a par value of \$0.0001 per share.
 Holders of the Company's Class A ordinary shares are entitled to one vote for each share.
-As of March 31, 2022 and December 31, 2021, there were 32,500,000 shares of Class A ordinary shares outstanding, which were all subject to possible redemption and are classified outside of permanent equity in the consolidated balance sheets.
+As of June 30, 2022 and December 31, 2021, there were 32,500,000 shares of Class A ordinary shares outstanding, which were all subject to possible redemption and are classified outside of permanent equity in the condensed consolidated balance sheets.

-The Class A ordinary shares subject to possible redemption reflected on the consolidated balance sheets is reconciled on the following table:
+The Class A ordinary shares subject to possible redemption reflected on the condensed consolidated balance sheets is reconciled on the following table:

-Gross proceeds \$ 325,000,000 Less: Fair value of Public Warrants at issuance (9,880,000) Offering costs allocated to Class A ordinary shares subject to possible redemption (17,947,372) Plus: Accretion on Class A ordinary shares subject to possible redemption amount 27,827,372 Class A ordinary shares subject to possible redemption \$ 325,000,000
+Gross proceeds \$ 325,000,000 Less: Fair value of Public Warrants at issuance (9,880,000) Offering costs allocated to Class A ordinary shares subject to possible redemption (17,947,372) Plus: Accretion on Class A ordinary shares subject to possible redemption amount 27,827,372 Class A ordinary shares subject to possible redemption as of December 31, 2021 325,000,000 Increase in redemption value of Class A ordinary shares subject to possible redemption 143,799 Class A ordinary shares subject to possible redemption as of June 30, 2022 \$ 325,143,799